- Mikki was threading lengths of string between four wooden pegs to mark out her chosen plot when the minibus arrived, half an hour later.

 - How many kids have they left behind, dead and strung out, him and his brother?

-string someone/thing up
+string someone/something up

 - Another person backs them with felt and uses them as party drinks coasters and one retired gentleman strings them up in the garden to scare birds from his seeds and fruit.